mongare70/Currency-Converter-CLI-Application-PyInquirer/README.md

   the amount to convert, and the currency he/she wants to convert it to.
   It then prints out a JSON containing the converted currency.

-  This application uses Rapid API'S Currency Converter API to convert the currency using the latest currency rates.
+  This application uses Rapid API's Currency Converter API to convert the currency using the latest currency rates.

   ### The supported currencies for this application are:
     * Kenyan Shilling (KES)